 A few weeks ago I took an extended trip to the Okanogan to put a dent in my lookout bagging list.
-The first part of my trip was spent in the Methow Valley visiting 3 new lookouts and revisiting 2 old ones.
+The first part of my trip was spent in the Methow Valley visiting three new lookouts and revisiting two old ones.
 The second part of my trip took me further east into the Okanogan than I had ever been.
 I set my sights on visiting Mount Bonaparte as well as a handful of other lookouts in the area.

 Always up for a road adventure, I mapped out a 33 mile cross country drive on Boulder Creek Road (NF-37) from Winthrop to the town of Conconully.
 It would allow me a fun backroad trip as well as a quick detour to the Funk Mountain Lookout on my way to Bonaparte.
 I wasn’t sure at all what to expect in terms of road conditions, so I gave my ‘ol Jeep Cherokee a loving pat and off we went.

 I guess now is a good time to mention that even though my old Cherokee is known for its reliability, it is approaching 240k miles so I carry a SPOT tracker with me everywhere.
 It certainly makes me feel a little more secure when I’m about to drive completely off the grid!

 Other than a handful of nasty washboard sections, Boulder Creek Road was in surprisingly good shape.
 Most of the way was a bit somber, winding through large, blackened scars from the 2006 Tripod Fire that burned over 175,000 acres of land, but there was no shortage of gorgeous fall color, stunning views of the North Cascades, and sweeping vistas to the entire Methow Valley below.